Palace of Villahermosa

 The Palace of Villahermosa (Spanish: Palacio de Villahermosa) is a ducal palace located in Madrid, Spain.
 It was built in the 18th century and remodelled in 1805 in the neoclassical style.

-The former townhouse of the Dukes of Villahermosa, it was designated to be of Bien de Interés Cultural in 1993, and now houses the Thyssen-Bornemisza Museum.
+The former townhouse of the Dukes of Villahermosa, it was designated to be of Bien de Interés Cultural in 1993.
+In 1990 Rafael Moneo reformed this old neoclassic building.
+Presently it is the headquarters of the Thyssen-Bornemisza Museum.